Superyou/papers/asplos_rebuttal.md

 * **QE6: L2: how to get the #of spec core?**

-Briefly describe.
+It could be easily down by using CBF structure.
+We could check all the entries in L2SpecBuf to get this counter since every speculative instructions are recorded here.
+Please refer to Section 4.2.

 * **QE7: RISC-V or IBM Power MCM?**

-The main feature of these models is the non-atomic writes, which we discussed in XXX.
+The main feature of these models is the non-atomic writes, which we discussed in Section 6, at the bottom of page 9.

 # Rev-F
 score: C (Don't understand much)

 * **QF1: Comment on NDA?**

+We indeed included the discussion about NDA and cited in the paper.
+At a high level, NDA has the similar idea to STT.
+But since NDA does not have an open-source implementation, we just evaluate STT-futuristic during evaluation.

 * **QF2: Why RCP needs specBuf?**

 Keep speculative value: we may miss in L1/L2 cache.
-Also replay the replacement, etc. Point to the section.
+Also replay the replacement, etc. Section 4.3 describes how we complete memory operations in all cases along with the SpecBuf structure.

 * **QF3: Why not run multithreaded version of SPEC17?**